 There are certain aspects of lifestyle that can bring on seizures.
 These are commonly called seizure triggers.
 Some people don’t have any specific triggers, while others can clearly identify what sets their seizures off.
 Recognising what your seizure triggers are can help reduce and avoid seizures occurring.
 It is good to keep a note of anything you think might upset your seizure control.
-Here is a list of the most common triggers:
+We have provided a list of some of the more common seizure triggers:

 - Forgetting to take prescribed seizure medication.